nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddStudentActivityDiagram](images/AddStudentActivityDiagram.png)

-Referencing the above activity diagram, TAble will first check that all prefixes are present and formatted correctly, and that no multiple of the same prefix exists.
-It will then proceed to check if the name, matric number, email address, and tags (if any) are formatted correctly.
-It will then create a Student object using the provided name, matric number, email address, and tags (if any) and then check if there is a duplicate student inside TAble.
-If there are no duplicate student inside TAble, it will check across every student in TAble to see if the provided matric number or email address already exists inside TAble.
-If the provided matric number or email address does not belong to any student inside TAble already, the created student is then added into TAble and a message is returned indicating success.
-The new student will appear in the TAble.
+Referencing the above activity diagram, ModQuik will first check that all prefixes are present and formatted correctly, and that no multiple of the same prefix exists.
+It will then proceed to check if the name, student id, ,phone, email, telegram handle, module, tutorial, and grade(if any), attendance(if any), participation (if any), tags (if any) are formatted correctly.
+It will then create a Student object using the provided name, student id, ,phone, email, telegram handle, module, tutorial, and grade(if any), attendance(if any), participation (if any), tags (if any) and then check if there is a duplicate student inside ModQuik.
+If there are no duplicate student inside ModQuik, it will check across every student in ModQuik to see if the provided student id already exists inside ModQuik.
+If the provided student id does not belong to any student inside ModQuik already, the created student is then added into ModQuik and a message is returned indicating success.
+The new student will appear in the ModQuik.

 ### Show grade chart feature